 The Best Skincare

-Instead of scouring the internet for the answer to these questions, below is The Glow Skincare Report a conclusive list of some of my favorite products broke down by skincare category, all in one place to be shared, saved, emailed, and be referred back to you at any time.
+Well, I’m here to help.
+Below is The Glow Skincare Report, a conclusive list of some of my favorite products broken down by skincare category, all in one place to be shared, saved, emailed, and be referred back to you at any time.
 I will continue to add to this list or take away when I find new products that have proven to yield results and bring balance to various skin conditions.

-Products are broken down by the skincare category.
 Under each category, you will find links to products that correlate.
-Simply click the link of the image and it will take you automatically to that product page.
+Simply click the link of the image and, it will take you automatically to that product page.
 Enjoy and healthy skin to you.

 With an aromatic treatment, our sense of smell triggers emotions and our senses are awakened.
 As the stress hormone cortisol spikes, your body holds on to inflammation– which often shows up in the face.
 Because of this using an aromatic scent helps to calm and ease the mind and body to begin to receive the rest of your skincare routine to follow.

 I never miss this step in my cleansing routine.
 These cleansers are best suited for sensitive skin types.
 It can help when you have been wearing makeup and your skin requires an extra cleanse.
 I always add this to my double cleanse process of cleansing the face.

 Creamy or milk-based cleansers are generally recommended for mature, dry, normal, dehydrated skin.
 Their role is to moisturize and hydrate as they clean.

 It’s literally the best of both worlds: an exfoliator and cleanser combined together.
 It helps to nourish and cleanse the complexion and improve skin texture.
 I would suggest using this type of cleanser 2-3 times per week.

 Toners are used to tighten and tone the pores of the skin, remove any traces of cleanser and prepare your skin to receive moisturizing agents.